 Towards the end of 2023, average fixed mortgage rates were declining.
 They continued declining at the very start of 2024, however, it's very difficult to predict if they will continue to do so.
 This is why it's wise to compare mortgage rates regularly if you plan to take on a new deal.

 From the end of 2021 until August 2023, the Bank of England increased the base rate 14 times in a row to 5.25%.
-This was to combat rising inflation, although UK inflation has recently fallen to its target level of 2%.
-The base rate was subsequently reduced in August 2024 for the first time since 2020, to 5%.
+This was to combat rising inflation, although UK inflation has recently fallen below its target level of 2% to 1.7%.
+The base rate was subsequently reduced in August to 5% and then again in November 2024 to 4.75%.

 Swap rates have continued to change a lot in the last year, with some lenders changing fixed mortgage rates as a result.
 This has meant there has been continued volatility in the market despite the base rate remaining the same for much of the last year.